shubhampundhir/UNet/README.md

 ### Training

-The model is trained for 5 epochs.
+The model is trained for 25 epochs.

-After 5 epochs, calculated accuracy is about 0.97.
+After 25 epochs, calculated mIoU is 65%  and overall validation accuracy is about 91%.

-Loss function for the training is basically just a binary crossentropy.
+Loss function for the training is basically just cross-entropy.

 ---